S-Shanmathi/S-Shanmathi/README.md

 - 👋 Hi, I’m @S-Shanmathi
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning flutter
-- 💞️ I’m looking to collaborate on .......!
+- 💞️ I’m looking to collaborate on instagram
-- 📫 How to reach me @
+- 📫 How to reach me insta - @shanmathi._.s

 <!---
 S-Shanmathi/S-Shanmathi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.